max-andr/square-attack/README.md

 Note that eps=12.75 is then divided by 255, so in the end it is equal to 0.05.

-For targeted attacks use additionally the flag `--targeted`, and specify more iterations `--n_iter=100000` since it usually takes more iteration to achieve a misclassification to some particular (randomly chosen) class.
+For performing targeted attacks, one should use additionally the flag `--targeted`, use a lower `p`, and specify more iterations `--n_iter=100000` since it usually takes more iteration to achieve a misclassification to some particular, randomly chosen class.

 The rest of the models have to downloaded first (see the instructions below), and then can be evaluated in the following way: